metaphorm/international-scheme/README.md

 * The `translate-procedure-names` macro is used to translate all the procedure names.
 * The `translate-syntax-names` macro is used to translate all the syntax names.

-Use `languages/template.scm` as a starting point for translations to your language.
+Use `template.scm` as a starting point for translations to your language.

 To translate Scheme to your language, simply replace each `todo` in the template with a translation of the identifier to its left.